 Chicks, hens, and roosters… her first loves!
 Alice is an expert on chickens and roosters as she has been around them all her life.
 Her fondest memories are tending chickens with her grandparents.
 From a young age, she learned about incubating chicken eggs, hatching chicks, feeding, cleaning the coops, and building nesting boxes and coops from scrap lumber.

 She has decades of firsthand experience raising various chicken breeds for eggs, meat and both and loves how their personalities are all so different.
 Alice has experience with chickens all along the pecking order, from aggressive to mild-mannered chickens and many in between.

 Alice continues with her grandparents’ tradition and keeps goats and sheep along with her own ever-expanding flock = chicken math!
 She also raises other birds as food sources, including ducks and guinea hens.
 Her animals all lead a wonderful life which is important to her.
 She also raised rabbits for meat for five years.

-She’s interested in all things gardening, eco- and being part of the community.
+She’s interested in all things gardening, travel, eco- and being part of the community.
 For several years, she volunteered at her local library, giving talks on raising chickens for beginners.
 She works hard to live on less and to lead a sustainable life.
 Alice also blogs for eco-friendly sites and contributes to travel blogs.